Zanamivir

 Key points about zanamivir

-• Zanamivir is a medicine used to treat influenza, or 'flu', which is caused by a virus.
+• Zanamivir is used to treat infection caused by the influenza (flu) virus.

 • Find out how to take it safely and possible side effects.